State Discretization for Continuous-State MDPs in Infectious Disease Control: Algorithms

-The total number of operations for the GreedyCut algorithm can be estimated as the sum of operations over all discretizations.
-This can be expressed as $\sum_{b=1}^{|G|} b(K+\bar{K})=\frac{|G|(|G|+1)}{2}(K+\bar{K})$.
-Therefore, the complexity of the GreedyCut algorithm is on the order of $\mathcal{O}(|G|^2(K + \bar{K}))$.
-This implies that the complexity grows exponentially with the number of discretizations, given by $|G|$.
-The time complexity increases quadratically with $|G|$ while linearly with the number of operations required for each discretization, represented by $(K + \bar{K})$.
+The total number of operations for the GreedyCut algorithm can be estimated as the sum of operations over all iterations.
+This can be expressed as $\sum_{b=1}^{B} b(K+\bar{K})=\frac{B(B+1)}{2}(K+\bar{K})$.
+Therefore, the complexity of the GreedyCut algorithm is on the order of $\mathcal{O}(B^2(K + \bar{K}))$.
+This implies that the complexity grows exponentially with the budget of discretization regions, given by $B$.
+The time complexity increases quadratically with $B$ while linearly with the number of operations required for each region, represented by $(K + \bar{K})$.

-As a result, the computational complexity of the algorithm grows rapidly as the number of discretizations increases.
+As a result, the computational complexity of the algorithm grows rapidly as the number of discretization regions increases.
 This highlights the exponential relationship between the complexity and the desired level of granularity in the discretization process.